RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 always have the full power of Clojure at our disposal.
 Notice what we didn't have to do at any point along this process.
 We didn't have to write a plugin for our build tool, or try to get a patch merged into the source code and wait for it's release.
+It's all just been regular Clojure code, following a very natural and easy code growth path.
+Start out with an inline-definition and usage, then slowly abstract and tease apart into a separate package.

 This is the philosophy of Lisp writ large in the paradigm of building programs.
 There is no difference between what is built into Boot, and what we define personally.
 There is nothing done in the Boot built-in tasks that could not have been done by a Boot user.
 Based on a few carefully chosen "primitves" an elegant and powerful structure can be built.
-This is what happens when your build is just a program, or your code is just data.
+This is what happens when your code is just data, or your build is just a program.